austinsamsel/airheight/source/blog/2015-08-31-getting-started-with-cucumber-on-rails.html.markdown

 <pre><code class="language-ruby">Failed assertion, no message given.
 (Minitest::Assertion)
 </code></pre>

 <p>We still aren't being told of the failure.
-If we run <code class="language-ruby">rails s</code> and see what's going on when we submit a blank task, we're told "can't be blank".
+If we run <em>rails s</em> to start the server and see what's going on when we submit a blank task, we're told "can't be blank".
 It is working!
 Cross referencing with our feature, we previously wrote, "Can't be blank".
 So we need to update our feature with the proper capitalization.</p>

 <pre><code class="language-ruby">#features/todos.feature
 ...